dartmouth-cs52-16x/16X-git-map/docs/design_details.md

 In Atom, go to: File -> Add Project Folder, and select the 17w-mappy repo.

-## Part 3: Use Git to Publish Your Work
+## Part 3: Use Atom & Git to Publish Your Work
 Now you'll use git to add, commit, and push your changes.
 Git is a code version control system and allows you to have a named log of your changes to the code and a way to work on the same files together with other people.
 It is sort of like an offline google docs where you *commit* (explicitly name) every set of changes.
 [Here's a good resource](http://rogerdudler.github.io/git-guide/) but we'll do the basics here.

 This is a good overview image for the things you'll be doing — it'll all make sense eventually.